danielwestfall/danielwestfall.github.io/README.md

 Project Name | Date | Project Discription
 -------------|------|--------------------
+Shapes Exercises | Week 2 | Use CSS properties and HTML to replicate shapes displayed in the lesson.
 Ball Bounce | Week 3 | Create code to make a ball out of a div element and have it bounce around an area.